6 unvaccinated members of a church died in 2 weeks, pastor says – KION546

 “All the more reason why we should be doing everything possible to cut back the wild spread of Delta so we don’t get something even more dangerous.”

-But public health officials are watching vaccine protection closely, Fauci told CNN’s Fareed Zakaria, including how protection may wane over time.
+But public health officials are watching vaccine efficacy closely, including how protection might wane over time, Fauci told CNN.

-When data shows protection goes below a certain threshold, health officials will recommend boosters for the general population, Fauci said.
+When data shows protection goes below a certain threshold, health officials will recommend boosters for the general population, Fauci said Sunday.

-Pfizer has said that protection of its Covid-19 vaccine appears to drop to 84% after six months.
-Moderna said last week that its Covid-19 vaccine showed 93% efficacy against symptomatic disease through six months, CNN has previously reported.
+Pfizer has said its Covid-19 vaccine appears to stay 84% effective after six months.

+Moderna said last week its Covid-19 vaccine showed 93% efficacy against symptomatic disease through six months.

 Boosters could come too late for immunocompromised people